 Traditional Study Abroad

-- Students requesting to travel to a high risk or sanctioned area (as defined in the Northeastern Travel Policy) on a side trip must abide by the GSSAC petition process and may not pursue the side trip without express written permission from GSSAC.
-GSSAC requires a minimum of five (5) business days to review a petition.
+- Students requesting to travel to a high risk or sanctioned area (as defined in the Northeastern Travel Policy) on a side trip related to their academic program must abide by the GSSAC petition process and may not pursue the side trip without express written permission from GSSAC.

 Co-op Work Related Travel